Gaming Studio, Inc.

 one central computer rather than hundreds of computers scattered about the

 state.
-The central computer also keeps real time records of all tickets sold and
+The central computer also keeps real transactional records including wagers and

 instead of just one, we eliminated the prize limit per ticket and